astrapi69/mystic-crypt/README.md

 ##Key features:

+ * Encryption with PublicKey and decryption with PrivateKey objects that was generated with openssl or java
+ * Encryption and decryption from .pem, .der files that was generated with openssl
  * Hashing passwords
  * Obfuscate text with specified map
  * Hex en- and decryption
  * Creation of randomized data
  * Brute-force processing
  * Wordlist processing
- * Encryption with PublicKey and decryption with PrivateKey objects that was generated with openssl
- * Encryption and decryption from .pem, .der files that was generated with openssl

 ## License